lsst-dm/dmtn-249/index.rst

    Object-store Datastores do not have this option, and do not in general provide the kind of one-writer-succeeds behavior we'd need.
    This is largely mitigated by the fact that QuantumGraph execution provides high-level management of possible races (as long as there is only one QuantumGraph for any RUN collection), but it does leave us uncomfortably dependent on those tools to avoid corruption.

-``Butler.import`` and ``Butler.transfer_from``
+``Butler.import_`` and ``Butler.transfer_from``
-""""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""

-These operations would behave like vectorized versions of ``Butler.put``, with all Datastore writes (if nontrivial transfers are required) occurring before a single Registry or butler server operation that (within a transaction) adds datasets and the associated datastore records to the database.
+These operations would behave like vectorized versions of :meth:`Butler.put`, with all Datastore writes (if nontrivial transfers are required) occurring before a single Registry or butler server operation that (within a transaction) adds datasets and the associated datastore records to the database.

-For ``Butler.import``, however, we also need to add dimension data, and register collections and dataset types, and not all of these can be performed in transactions.
+For :meth:`Butler.import_`, however, we also need to add dimension data, and register collections and dataset types, and not all of these can be performed in transactions.
 These are already idempotent operations, which already allows users to retry a failed import without concern that the previous one will get in the way, and that's what's most important here.

 These operations have a greater chance than a single ``put`` of leaving us with Datastore-only files due to failures, since either a late Datastore copy or link failure or a Registry failure will leave all previous Datastore copy or link successes in place.